Tom Tancredo 2008 presidential campaign: Advisors and endorsements

-The biggest endorsement that Tancredo received was that of Bay Buchanan, the sister of perennial presidential candidate Pat Buchanan and former Treasurer of the United States under President Ronald Reagan.
+The biggest endorsement that Tancredo received was that of Bay Buchanan, the sister of former presidential candidate Pat Buchanan and former Treasurer of the United States under President Ronald Reagan.
 Immediately following her endorsement she was named the Senior Advisor of the campaign.
 Other advisors included Phil Alexander, formerly of the Buchanan campaigns in 1996, and 2000.
 New Hampshire advisor, Shelly Uscinski formerly the New Hampshire chairman of the Christian Coalition.
 Iowa advisor and former U.S. Senate candidate in 2002 Bill Salier.
 And campaign official Tim Haley, the former campaign manager of Pat Buchanan's Reform Party run in 2000.

+Primary results

+Tancredo got 5 votes in the Iowa caucuses, got 80 in the New Hampshire primary, 457 in the Michigan primary, 121 in the South Carolina primary, 1,573 in Florida primary, 3,884 in California primary, 10 in Colorado caucuses, 175 in Delaware primary, 324 in the Georgia primary, 375 in Illinois primary, 107 in Missouri primary, 189 in Oklahoma primary, 194 in Tennessee primary, 3 in Utah primary, 107 in Louisiana primary, 356 in Maryland primary, 185 in Wisconsin primary, and 221 vote in the Mississippi primary.

+Tancredo got a total vote count of 8,259.